DaveBenham/VenomModules/README.md

 If a parameter or port has been given a custom name, then an additional menu option is added to restore the factory name.

-If a module dynamically updates the parameter or port name, then that overrides any customm name from Widget Menu Extender.
+If a module dynamically updates the parameter or port name, then that overrides any custom name from Widget Menu Extender.

 Do not include "input" or "output" in your custom port name - VCV will automatically append input or output to the name you provide.